ahmsville/Magnetic_rotary_encoding/PICO DEV M3/C-C++ SDK/readme.md

 # Pico Dev M3 C/C++ SDK

-The board will come with a default firmware loaded, so you should be able to just connect it to a computer and seeing the output from a serial terminal like putty or arduino's serial monitor.
+The board will come with a default firmware loaded, so you should be able to just connect it to a computer and see the output from a serial terminal like putty or arduino's serial monitor.
 The default firmware is in C/C++ and you can download the UF2 file [**here.**](https://github.com/ahmsville/Magnetic_rotary_encoding/tree/master/PICO%20DEV%20M3/C-C%2B%2B%20SDK/PICO%20DEV%20M3/build)

 To use the C/C++ code for the pico dev m3, you should alredy have your computer setup to program a Raspberry pi pico using the C/C++ SDK, if not, i recommend watching this [video from Learn Embedded Systems](https://www.youtube.com/watch?v=mUF9xjDtFfY) or you can follow the official instructions at [**Raspberry Pi Documentation.**](https://www.raspberrypi.com/documentation/microcontrollers/c_sdk.html)